JacktheLander/Computer-Vision-Projects/README.md

 # Computer Vision Projects
-This is a repository of Python projects I made for an online course in computer vision
+This is a repository of Python projects I made to further my understanding of computer vision and image processing, a technology that I am especially passionate about

 # PyTorch
 I trained my models for identifying surgical tools using the dataset found here: https://www.kaggle.com/datasets/dilavado/labeled-surgical-tools/data